TicTacLab/landing2/source/en/doc/mengine/integration-guide.md

 Any request may return **500 errors** if an internal error occurred.
 If service unavailable it will return error **503 "STU"**.
 All responses will have Content-Type: "application/json”.
 Response 204 has no body as specified by HTTP protocol.

-### Authentication

-Math engine uses Basic authentication.
-All requests must contain Authorization header with authentication credentials.
-If there is no Authorization header or credentials are invalid Math engine will return ***401 "UAR"** error.

 **Response structure**

 ~~~ json